Social Media Optimisation

 You can do this as much as you like until you're happy with the result.

-If you don't have a Facebook account, or just want to test your page in a different social network then try the Twitter Card Validator.
+If you don't have a Facebook account, or just want to test your page in a different social network then you used to be able to use the Twitter Card Validator.
+However they've switched the preview option off, and simply let you know if the card is valid or not.